15 Best Things to Do in Vernon (CT)

 New England Civil War Museum

-One of the head-turning buildings in the picture perfect centre of Rockville is the former Grand Army of the Republic (GAR) Hall, constructed in 1890 for Union Army veterans from the Civil War.
+One of the head-turning buildings in the picture-perfect center of Rockville is the former Grand Army of the Republic (GAR) Hall.
+At the Town Hall, this was established in 1890 for Union Army veterans from the Civil War.

 This makes it the oldest GAR building to be in continuous use.

-The free museum, open once a week on Sundays, has been around since the hall was built, but was only officially recognised in the 1990s.
+The free museum, open on weekends, has been around since the hall was built, but was only officially recognised in the 1990s.

-There’s much to delve into, like authentic rifles, muskets and swords, as well as a diary kept by a member of the 56th Massachusetts Regiment, wartime correspondence, an extensive library and historic GAR uniforms.
+There’s much to delve into, like authentic rifles, muskets and swords.
+What I found most compelling was a diary kept by a member of the 56th Massachusetts Regiment.

 Connecticut Parachutists Inc.Source: Connecticut Parachutists / facebook